As a man’s age progresses, knowing how to dye stubble or a short beard may become their most valuable life skill.

 Step 3: Cleanse your face

-Step 5: Prepare the dye (if you need to)
+Step 4: Prepare the dye (if you need to)

-Some dyes, particularly the temporary ones, come as pre-prepared solutions.
+Some dyes, particularly temporary ones, come as pre-prepared solutions.
 If that’s the case, this step can be ignored.

-Simpler Hair And Beard Dye is great because the container comes with two nozzles that simultaneously releases the base color and developer onto the brush.
+Simpler Hair And Beard Dye is great because the container comes with two nozzles that simultaneously release the base color and developer onto the brush.
 It mixes on your beard itself as you apply it.

 But many semi-permanent and permanent ones often need to be mixed manually in a tray before you apply it.
-It isn’t as hard as it sounds, trust me.

 For the purposes of this tutorial, let’s assume you need to mix your dye.

-These dyes come in the form of two tubes: the base color and the color developer.
+These dyes usually come in the form of two tubes: the base color and the color developer.
 The base color is the actual coloring agent, and the developer simply thickens it into a paste that can be applied.

 The amount you mix shouldn’t be very much, considering you’ll only be dyeing a stubble beard.
 Mix just enough to go over it once.
 You can always mix more dye later if necessary.

-Step 6: Apply the dye on your stubble
+Step 5: Apply the dye on your stubble

 Be sure to dye your patchier, thinner, or grayer areas first.
 You’ll want these areas darker.

-Like we said before, the longer the dye is in contact, the darker the hair will be.
+As we said before, the longer the dye is in contact, the darker the hair will be.

 You can apply it throughout your entire beard.
-However, some men do prefer to aim for a blend of gray hair and dyed hairs for a more natural look.
+However, some men do prefer to aim for a blend of gray hair and dyed hair for a more natural look.
 This is something you can experiment with.

 Most people don’t notice it as these areas are covered by stubble hairs in any case.